course-details-portlet

 • Timber components and timber structural systems (beams, columns, trusses, portal frames, arches, light-timber frames, cross-laminated timber buildings, post-and-beam systems, bracing systems).

-• Stability of one-dimensional timber members, subjected to axial compression or bending moment, as well as combinations of these.
+• Stability of timber members, subjected to axial compression or bending moment, as well as combinations of these.

 Skills.
 The students shall be able to: